 Your visa will state your full name and passport number and include your photo.
 It will also state the number of days you can stay and the period of validity, that is, the time by which you must have received your residence permit for Germany.

 Therefore, please do not forget to register at the registration office (“Einwohnermeldeamt”) shortly after you arrive in Germany and to make an appointment with the aliens authority.
 Your entry visa will allow you to travel within the Schengen area.

-The new EU Blue Card is a residence permit issued by an EU member state in accordance with the new EU guidelines on highly qualified workers from abroad.
+The EU Blue Card is a residence permit issued by an EU member state in accordance with the EU guidelines on highly qualified workers from abroad.
 The Blue Card especially benefits professionals planning to take up work in Germany.
 They will gain easier access to the labour market.